Upper Coomera - North

 The level of general health in Upper Coomera - North is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Upper Coomera - North shows better-than-average health outcomes with a low prevalence of common conditions among its general population (around 10,871 people).
-However, it has a higher prevalence among older and at-risk cohorts compared to national averages.
-Approximately 49% of residents have private health cover, which is lower than the Rest of Qld's 52.3%, and the national average of 55.3%.
+Upper Coomera - North shows better-than-average health outcomes with low prevalence of common conditions among its general population compared to national averages.
+However, older and at-risk cohorts have higher prevalence rates.
+Approximately 49% (~10,876 people) have private health cover, lower than Rest of Qld's 52.3% and the national average of 55.3%.

-Mental health issues and asthma are the most common conditions in the area, affecting 8.9% and 8.8% of residents respectively.
-About 70.9% of residents report having no medical ailments, slightly lower than the Rest of Qld's 71.6%.
-The area has a lower proportion of seniors aged 65 and over at 9.8% (2,160 people), compared to the Rest of Qld's 12.0%.
-Health outcomes among seniors require more attention due to these challenges.
+Mental health issues affect 8.9% and asthma affects 8.8% of residents.
+70.9% report no medical ailments, slightly below Rest of Qld's 71.6%.
+The area has a lower proportion of seniors aged 65 and over at 9.8% (2,161 people) compared to Rest of Qld's 12.0%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health